NVIDIA-Omniverse/usd-plugin-samples/README.md

 With these options, only makefiles specific for each schema are generated in their respective `generate_dir` locations and it is your responsibility to use these makefiles in whatever way fits your own local build infrastructure.
 For a more turnkey type setup, you can also instruct `repo_usd` to generate _root makefiles_ which are CMake or Premake files that are generated at the root of the repository (`CMakeLists.txt` and `premake5.lua`, respectively).
 These files ensure that the appropriate included makefiles can be found as well as includes each makefile from each schema such that a single build will build everything that was generated.

 __NOTE: Ensure that you do not have a CMakeLists.txt or premake5.lua file already at your repository root or setting this option will overwrite it!__

+Note that the makefiles generated will include macros provided by `repo_usd` that set compiler and linker switches, take care of copying public headers and resource files, etc.  Interested parties can examine these files in `_repo/repo_usd/templates`.

 To turn this option on, set the `generate_root_makefile` option to `true` in the `repo.toml` file: